jaredly/ferver/README.md

 This is similar to [semver](http://semver.org) and uses the same operators like `~` and `^`, but has different as well as stricter semantics.

-This is more inline with how people see versions as well as more practical.
 Large projects like `jQuery` and `Go` effectively use this type of versioning, except without the "development channel".
 Breaking changes are an inevitable thorn in a software development,